cherninlab/quadcn/packages/components/README.md

 ## Theming System

-QuadCn uses a semantic color system that separates color usage from specific values.
+quadcn uses a semantic color system that separates color usage from specific values.
 This makes it easy to create consistent interfaces and switch between themes.

 ### Using the Theme Provider